-At a public meeting of Councillors on Thursday it was announced by Council Leader Terry Fox that Youth provision is to increase in every ward across the city – and that by March this will increase to a minimum of 3 provisions for every council ward (worth 6 hours in sessions for youth work).
+At a public meeting of Councillors on Thursday it was announced by Council Leader Terry Fox that Youth provision is to increase in every ward across the city – and that that Labour wants to see this increases to a minimum of 3 provisions for every council ward (worth 6 hours in sessions for youth work).

 These extra sessions may be delivered at youth clubs, but may also be delivered via a wide range of outreach work.